MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-business-continuity-and-disaster-recovery.md

   :::image type="content" source="../_images/eslz-bcdr-6.png" alt-text="Diagram that shows a detailed example of continuous vSphere replication between two Azure VMware Solution sites." border="false":::

-- For mission critical application [JetStream](https://learn.microsoft.com/en-us/azure/azure-vmware/deploy-disaster-recovery-using-jetstream) and [Zerto](https://learn.microsoft.com/en-us/azure/azure-vmware/deploy-zerto-disaster-recovery#scenario-3-azure-vmware-solution-to-iaas-vms-cloud-disaster-recovery) are available as disaster recovery solution for AVS private cloud.
+- For mission critical application [Zerto](/azure/azure-vmware/deploy-zerto-disaster-recovery#scenario-3-azure-vmware-solution-to-iaas-vms-cloud-disaster-recovery) and [JetStream](/azure/azure-vmware/deploy-disaster-recovery-using-jetstream) are available as disaster recovery solution for AVS private cloud.
 JetStream and Zerto are built on the foundation of Continuous Data Protection (CDP), using VMware vSphere API for I/O filtering (VAIO) framework, which enables minimal or close to no data loss.
-It also enables cost-effective DR by using minimal resources at the DR site and using cost-effective cloud storage, such as Azure Blob Storage.
+It also enables cost-effective DR by using minimal resources at the DR site.

-- Use [Zerto](https://learn.microsoft.com/en-us/azure/azure-vmware/deploy-zerto-disaster-recovery#scenario-3-azure-vmware-solution-to-iaas-vms-cloud-disaster-recovery) if Azure IaaS virtual machines are the disaster recovery target for the Azure VMware Solution private cloud.
+- Use [Zerto](/azure/azure-vmware/deploy-zerto-disaster-recovery#scenario-3-azure-vmware-solution-to-iaas-vms-cloud-disaster-recovery) if Azure IaaS virtual machines are the disaster recovery target for the Azure VMware Solution private cloud.

 - Minimize manual input by using automated recovery plans within each of the respective DR solutions.
 These plans are helpful when working with either VMware Site Recovery Manager ot partner solutions to provide disaster recovery for the Azure VMware Solution private cloud.
 A recovery plan gathers machines into recovery groups for failover.
 It then helps to define a systematic recovery process by creating independent units that can fail over.

-- We recommend using the [geopolitical region pair](https://learn.microsoft.com/en-us/azure/availability-zones/cross-region-replication-azure) as the secondary disaster recovery environment.
+- We recommend using the [geopolitical region pair](/azure/availability-zones/cross-region-replication-azure) as the secondary disaster recovery environment.
 Some of the benefits of regional pairs are priortized region recovery, sequential updates, physical isolation and data residency.

 - Keep address spaces different to avoid overlapping IP addresses between the two sites.
 For example, you can use `192.168.0.0/16` for region 1 and `10.0.0.0/16` for region 2.